Ghanteshwar Temple

-Ghanteshwar temple is situated at Ubidpur Khanakul (near Khanakul I block office) Hooghly West Bengal India on the bank of river Ratnakar (the river is now almost dead).
-Lord Shiva is main worshipped deity here.
+Ghanteshwar temple is situated at Ubidpur Khanakul (near Khanakul I block office) Hooghly, West Bengal India on the bank of river Ratnakar, which is now virtually dead.
+Lord Shiva is the mainly worshipped deity here.

 The temple complex also hosts many other deities like Durga, Kaal Bhairav, Surya, Kaali, Shashti, Sitala, Dharmaraj, Radha Krishna, Annapurna, Shani etc. It also hosts a shrine for Sufi Pir (Peer) Baba.
-It is also home to many Bengal folk festival like Neel Puja, Gajan, Shivratri, Bhimekadashi, Ratha Yatra etc.
+It is home to many Bengal folk festivals like Neel Puja, Gajan, Shivratri, Bhimekadashi and Ratha Yatra.

 Main entrance of the temple complex has below inscription: